IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

     120
     ```

-    We're “floating” gate calls until we reach the final iteration of
+    We're "floating" gate calls until we reach the final iteration of
     such calls that only produces a value.
 The `mul n` component of the
     gate leaves `mul 5` waiting for the final series of terms to be
     operated upon.
 The `%=($ n (dec n)))` component expands the